Relative Pronouns in Spanish

 Que

 There are many situations in Spanish where one English word could be translated several different ways, but the opposite is true of the relative pronoun que.
-The word que can refer to people, places, or things which means that it can be translated "that," "which," "who," or "whom."
+The pronoun que can refer to people, places, or things which means that it can be translated “that,” “which,” or “who.”
 That means that 90% of the time, you can get by simply using que.

 Bumblebee es un robot que se hace un coche.